The EmployAbility Service can help job seekers who need support in finding a job.

 - Developing the skills you’ll need to do the job well.

-You can apply for the EmployAbility Service by registering at your local employment services office or Intreo office.
+You can apply for the EmployAbility Service by contacting your local Intreo Centre or social welfare office.
 You can also find your local EmployAbility service and contact them directly.

 Need more information?